 Main Article Content

 The Cocultured Activation Test (COCAT) consists of cocultured HaCaT (human keratinocyte cell line) and THP-1 cells (surrogate of antigen presenting cells).
-Individually, these cell lines are used to address key event 2 and 3 of the skin sensitization Adverse Outcome Pathway (AOP).
-Their exposure in coculture was found to have the potential to increase their response to sensitizing chemicals, enable the detection of pro-haptens and support the identification of skin sensitization potency.
-The present study was undertaken to assess the predictive capacity of COCAT to both skin sensitization hazard and potency and to assess the intra-laboratory reproducibility of COCAT based on the blind testing of chemicals.
-Results showed a reproducibility between runs of 80 % for 15 coded chemicals.
-100 % sensitivity (9/9), 75 % specificity (3/4) and 92.3 % accuracy (12/13) was found for skin sensitization hazard prediction, while the tests of two chemicals were inconclusive.
-Including additional chemicals tested during the optimization phase in addition to the blind tested chemicals, the skin sensitization UN GHS sub-categories were correctly predicted for 85.7 % (12/14) Sub-category 1A chemicals, 83.3 % (10/12) Sub-category 1B chemicals and 92.3 % (12/13) ‘No Category’ chemicals, resulting in an overall accuracy of 87.4 % (34/39).
+Individually, these cell lines are used to address key events 2 and 3 of the skin sensitization adverse outcome pathway (AOP).
+Their exposure in coculture was found to have the potential to increase their response to sensitizing chemicals, enable the detection of pro-haptens, and support the identification of skin sensitization potency.
+The present study was undertaken to assess the predictive capacity of COCAT of both skin sensitization hazard and potency and to assess the intra-laboratory reproducibility of COCAT based on the blind testing of chemicals.
+Results showed a reproducibility between runs of 80% for 15 coded chemicals.
+Skin sensitization hazard prediction had 100% sensitivity (9/9), 75% specificity (3/4), and 92.3% accuracy (12/13), while the tests of two chemicals were inconclusive.
+Including additional chemicals tested during the optimization phase in addition to the blind tested chemicals, the skin sensitization UN GHS sub-categories were correctly predicted for 85.7% (12/14) sub-category 1A chemicals, 83.3% (10/12) sub-category 1B chemicals, and 92.3% (12/13) no category chemicals, resulting in an overall accuracy of 87.4% (34/39).
 The present study shows the COCAT to be a promising method for the identification of skin sensitization hazard and potency sub-categorization according to the UN GHS classification.

 Articles are distributed under the terms of the Creative Commons Attribution 4.0 International license (http://creativecommons.org/licenses/by/4.0/), which permits unrestricted use, distribution and reproduction in any medium, provided the original work is appropriately cited (CC-BY).
 Copyright on any article in ALTEX is retained by the author(s).